ts-kontakt/antback/README.md

 This example demonstrates how to implement a machine learning-based trading strategy using Antback with technical features and scikit-learn classifiers.
 Uses **NamedRollingLists** maintains multiple synchronized rolling windows optimized for high-frequency feature updates.

 #### Feature Engineering
-The strategy calculates:
+- Market timing features (day of month, weekday)
+- Price action metrics (gaps, drawdowns)
 - Technical indicators (RSI, ROC)
 - Candle patterns and characteristics

-- Market timing features (day of month, weekday)
-- Price action metrics (gaps, drawdowns)
+Rolling Window Calculations: feature calculations, such as get_indicator_value_and_score, use data only from the past within a defined rolling window.

+#### Use of Transformers:
+Use fit_transform on the training data and only transform on the test data.
+This ensures that information from the test set (like its data distribution for binning or categories for encoding) does not "leak" into the transformation process.
+- Training: ```discretizer.fit_transform(...)```
+- Testing: ```discretizer.transform(...)```

 #### Training Process
 - Calculates forward returns as targets
 - Encodes categorical features
 - Discretizes numerical features
 - Trains the classifier
+#### To-do
+Implement Walk-Forward Optimization: Instead of a single train/test split, use a walk-forward approach.

 See complete example: [14_machine_learning.py](https://github.com/ts-kontakt/antback/blob/main/examples/14_machine_learning.py)